BDC Hamburger Icon

 Open row

-Crystal (sometimes called Crystal Knows) uses publicly available information on LinkedIn and the wider internet to assess people’s personalities.
-The app premiered in 2015 with its popular Chrome browser plug-in.
+Crystal, sometimes called Crystal Knows, uses publicly available information on LinkedIn and the wider internet to assess people’s personalities.
+The app, which is now a popular Chrome browser plug-in, debuted in 2015.

 What is Crystal?